google/exposure-notifications-private-analytics-ingestion/README.md

 # Exposure Notification Private Analytics Ingestion

-This repository contains batch processing jobs that can be used to ingest private data shares according to the Exposure Notification Private Analytics protocol.
-It assumes private data shares are uploaded as Firestore documents, as is done in the
-[Exposure Notification Express template app](https://github.com/google/exposure-notifications-android/blob/4b7b461282b2ede6fb2a93488c6d628440052c8d/app/src/main/java/com/google/android/apps/exposurenotification/privateanalytics/PrivateAnalyticsFirestoreRepository.java#L42).
+This repository contains implementations for [Apache Beam](https://beam.apache.org/) batch pipelines to process private data shares stored in Firestore according to the Exposure Notification Private Analytics protocol.
+It assumes private data shares uploaded as Firestore documents, as done in the [Exposure Notification Express template app](https://github.com/google/exposure-notifications-android/blob/4b7b461282b2ede6fb2a93488c6d628440052c8d/app/src/main/java/com/google/android/apps/exposurenotification/privateanalytics/PrivateAnalyticsFirestoreRepository.java#L42).
 These documents contain encrypted packets using the [Prio](https://crypto.stanford.edu/prio/) protocol.
-An Apache Beam pipeline converts them into the format that downstream Prio data processing servers expect, defined in Avro schema [here](https://github.com/abetterinternet/prio-server/tree/master/avro-schema).
+The pipeline implementation converts them into the format that downstream Prio data processing servers expect, defined in the Avro schema [here](https://github.com/abetterinternet/prio-server/tree/master/avro-schema).

-This implementation happens to make use of Firestore as a convenient way to send up the packets to a scalable NoSQL db for subsequent batching and aggregation.
+This implementation make use of Firestore as a scalable NoSQL db for subsequent batching and aggregation.
 Alternative implementations might operate a custom backend endpoint to accumulate the packets, or use a pubsub mechanism.
 Since the packets are encrypted on device, the channel over which the packets travel need not be trusted.

-This repository also contains Firebase configuration to lockdown Firestore with security rules.
+This repository also contains the Firebase configuration to secure Firestore with [security rules](config/firebase/firestore.rules) as well as [Terraform scripts](terraform/main.tf) to bring up required infrastructure.

-## Before you begin
+## Setup

 ### Multiple Maven modules